vene/pelican-bibtex/Readme.md

 pip install pybtex
 ```

-The example template requires `Markdown` at runtime.
+The example template (which is optional) requires `Markdown` at runtime.

 ```bash
 pip install Markdown